jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

-and mingling their malicious code with the legitimate, trusted code that was delivered to their clients, attackers were able to plant backdoors on the sys\- tems of tens of thousands of SolarWinds customers.
+and mingling their malicious code with the legitimate, trusted code that was delivered to their clients, attackers were able to plant backdoors on the sys\- tems of tens of thousands of SolarWinds’ customers.
-Namespace Confusion February 2021
+Namespace Confusion — February 2021
 In February 2021, news broke of a researcher,
-Alex Birsan, hacking over 35 big tech firms in a novel supply chain attack dubbed dependency confusion.
+Alex Birsan, hacking over 35 big tech firms in a novel supply chain attack dubbed “dependency confusion.”
 The name of this attack refers to the inability of your development environment to distinguish between a private, internally\-created dependency in your software build, and a package